 Together we thought about doing a Do-It-Yourself Kit.

 We said: ”Wouldn’t be nice to let people get such a cool gift and make such a nice experience as we had?”

 It started as a gift, went on to an artistic project and has gotten bigger ever since.
-We started experimental sessions with other people using our the first Vulvapop prototypes and we could prove the potential of empowerment the kit has.
+We started experimental sessions with other people using our first Vulvapop prototypes and we could prove the potential of empowerment the kit has.

-It became more and more about being fearless, joyful and authentic; about empowerment, about taking risks, about getting rid of shame, about shutting up narrow minded standard by the strength of our laughter.
+It became more and more about being fearless, joyful and authentic; about empowerment, about taking risks, about getting rid of shame, about shutting up narrow minded standards by the strength of our laughter.

 The beginning of Vulvapop.

 Hi, I'm Blanca Barbat, founder of Vulvapop!
 This is the story of how it all started:

 We invited 10 Vulva-owners to do Vulvapop! and to see what it opens up.